 “STEM education is an interdisciplinary approach to learning where rigorous academic concepts are coupled with real-world lessons as students apply science, technology, engineering and mathematics in contexts that make connections between school, community, work, and the global enterprise enabling the development of STEM literacy and with it the ability to compete in the new economy.”

 This Trigonometry course, part of the ACA School or Rhetoric program, is designed to master advanced algebra, trigonometry, and beginning calculus.
 The format of this class is traditional in nature, with the instructor teaching lessons using definitions, formulas, and sample problems.
 Students who successfully complete this course should be able to understand and apply the following concepts: the trigonometric functions and their inverses; trig identities; matrices and determinants; rectangular and polar coordinates; the unit circle; degree and radian measures; logarithms; sinusoids; limits; derivatives; complex word problems; and much more.
 Successful completion of this course prepares the student for Calculus.

 Textbooks: Algebra and Trigonometry by Robert Blitzer and Saxon Calculus

 United States History

 This junior-level course traces the impact of ideas in American History from the early roots of the Renaissance and Reformation to the Civil War.
-It uses reading of books and copies of original sources, lecture, and class discussion to survey important people, dates and events, but focuses on learning how to accurately study history and interpret the results of different world-views.
+The use of books and copies of original documents, lecture, and class discussion allows students to survey important people, dates and events while focusing on learning how to accurately study history and interpret the results of different worldviews.
 Students are encouraged to express clearly not just the “whats” of history but the “whys.”